 Show All Answers

 Building Permits are required before you erect, construct, enlarge, alter, repair, move, improve, remove, convert or demolish any building or structure.
 See Section 106.2 of the California Building Code for further exemptions.
 The link below provides a summary of the exemptions.
+Watch the How to Video about Work Exempt from Permits for more information.
 Exemption from the permit requirements shall not be deemed to grant authorization for any work to be done in any manner in violation of the provisions of any County code or ordinance.
-Please call us if you have any questions 925-674-7200.
+Please call us if you have any questions 925-655-2700.

 Please visit one of our offices to have your plans reviewed and permit issued.

 Permits may be issued only to property owners, licensed contractors, long-term lessees or their certified agents.